breemark/pop-culture2/README.md

 Top secret

 ## TODO
-1. Finish the CMS
+1. Navbar
+2. Menu Page
+3. Post Page.
+Each Post has an individual page
-2. Then do the Videos thing
+4. Then do the Videos thing
-3. When the user registers, give him a choice to decide his role (teacher, school)
+5. When the user registers, give him a choice to decide his role (teacher, school)